Contributors Dropdown icon

 Beyond goal alignment, planning plays an equally important role for alignment in Erik's view.

-"Marketing and sales should do joint quarterly planning," he said.
+"Sales and marketing should do joint quarterly planning," he said.
 "What are the customer segments we want to target?
 What are the campaigns we want to launch?
 How do we coordinate that across content, product marketing, events and everyday customer conversations?
 How will we evaluate success?"

-And above all, Erik works to avoid the "blame game," which marketing and sales teams can easily slip into.
+And above all, Erik works to avoid the "blame game," which sales and marketing teams can easily slip into.
 After all, when the sales process is smooth, people overlook some of the holes or inefficiencies.
 Once, things take a turn for the worse, though, the knives can come out.

 "Sales will say, 'The leads were not good quality.'
 And marketing will say, 'the leads were good, but sales just didn’t convert,'" said Erik.

-He recommends to continually track leading indicators holistically across marketing and sales, then setting joint sessions to address issues together.
+He recommends to continually track leading indicators holistically across sales and marketing, then setting joint sessions to address issues together.

 In the end, it really comes down to two main things: shared goals and good communication.
-They aren't easy to achieve every day, but by making regular effort toward them, you can begin to bring your marketing and sales teams into alignment.
+They aren't easy to achieve every day, but by making regular effort toward them, you can begin to cultivate marketing and sales alignment.